Empty World: Reviews

 Empty World over the years has been well received.
-The characters and the loneliness of the Neil's journey is well developed, and the English setting of the novel will not discourage American readers, especially children as it is "not too English".
+The characters and the loneliness of Neil's journey is well developed, and the English setting of the novel will not discourage American readers, especially children as it is "not too English".
 Well written, and more believable than one would think just by reading a summary, it is a page turner.
 John Christopher offers a chilly story, which offers more, and is by and large more convincing the trope, put in play by many television series of happy survivors seeking a place to establish a cleaner and more romantic version of the old world.
 Empty World gives the youthful reader far more to think about by exploring darker and more realistic themes of greed, mistrust, despair, and insanities.
 Empty World has been compared to novels like Secret City, U.S.A., by Felice Holman and When the City Stopped, by Joan Phipson.

-TV Adaptations
+Adaptations

 The German station ZDF produced a TV adaptation of Empty World in 1987.